Manual

 Datasets

 Create and manage datasets and their entries.
-The API supports bulk operations — replace all entries in a dataset or append new ones — making it the right tool for importing large datasets from external sources.
+The API supports bulk operations — replace all entries in a dataset or append new ones — making it the right tool for importing datasets from external sources.

 Team